Skip to content

 DNS is the root of trust.
 A domain’s operator controls two DNS records:

-• _drskey TXT — the public key that signs routing contracts
+• _drskey TXT — one or more Ed25519 public keys that sign routing contracts.

 If you control these records, you control the routing.
 If an attacker controls these records, they control the routing.
 There is no secondary trust layer.
 This is the same model as MX records for email and A records for web traffic.
 It is well-understood, battle-tested, and imperfect.